Pigeon racing: Australia

-The largest racing organisation in Australia is the Central Cumberland Federation.
-The state of Queensland also has a number of clubs and organisations.
-The biggest of these is the Qld Racing Pigeon Federation Inc (QRPF).
-Located in Brisbane, the QRPF has a long history dating back to the Second World War.
-Each year the QRPF organises pigeon races for its some 80 members.
+The largest racing organization in Australia is the Central Cumberland Federation.
+The state of Queensland also has a number of clubs and organizations.
+The largest of these is the Qld Racing Pigeon Federation Inc (QRPF).
+Located in Brisbane, the QRPF has a long history dating back to World War II.
+Each year, the QRPF organizes pigeon races for its some 80 members.
 These races start at approximately 145 km in distance and continue on a gradual basis out to distances of over 1000 km.
-A specialised transporter is used to transport the birds to the release points.
+A specialized transporter is used to transport the birds to the release points.
 This transporter enables the birds to be fed and watered en route before mass release at a predetermined time for their flight back to various home lofts.
 Many thousands of pigeons compete in races each weekend during the winter months.

-In Western Australia racing is conducted by the Pigeon Racing Federation of Western Australia (Inc) and the West Coast Racing Pigeon Federation (Inc.).

-An innovative new one-loft race is the Australian Pigeon Punt Race held in Victoria, Australia.

-The sport of pigeon racing has been declining around Sydney with pigeon club members gradually dying off as fewer younger people take up the sport.
+Pigeon racing has been declining around Sydney with club members gradually dying off as fewer younger people take up the sport.
 The high cost of feeds and fuel have also contributed to the decline.

 Europe

 Belgium

-The Janssen brothers (Louis, Charel, Arjaan and Sjef) were a famous and successful pigeon racing family from Arendonk, Belgium.
+The Janssen brothers (Louis, Charel, Arjaan and Sjef) were a famous and successful pigeon racing family from Arendonk.
 Louis Janssen, born 1912, was the last-surviving of the famous brothers.
-He died on 16 April 2013, at the age of 100.
+He died on April 16, 2013, at the age of 100.
 Descendants of the brothers' pigeons can be found racing all around the world.

 Another famous and successful pigeon fancier is Karel Meulemans.
 Karel, born in Retie, also lives in Arendonk.

 Poland

-Pigeon racing in Poland is overseen by Polski Związek Hodowców Gołębi Pocztowych (the Polish Pigeon Breeders Association), which has over 40,000 members.
+Pigeon racing in Poland is overseen by Polski Związek Hodowców Gołębi Pocztowych (the Polish Association of Mail Pigeon Breeders), which has over 40,000 members.
 The first local association of pigeon breeders in the Polish lands under occupation was established in 1905 in Zabrze.
-After Poland regained independence in 1918, several such organisations were established, and in 1926 the first nationwide breeders' association was established: Zjednoczenie Polskich Stowarzyszeń Hodowców Gołębi Pocztowych na Rzeczpospolita Polska (Unification of Polish Pigeon Breeders' Associations for the Republic of Poland).
-The breeding of racing pigeons was banned during the Nazi occupation, but after World War II the Polish Pigeon Breeders Union was recreated on 1 April 1946 in Kraków.
+After Poland regained independence in 1918, several such organizations were established, and in 1926, the first nationwide breeders' association was established: Zjednoczenie Polskich Stowarzyszeń Hodowców Gołębi Pocztowych na Rzeczpospolita Polska (Unification of Polish Mail Pigeon Breeders' Associations for the Republic of Poland).
+The breeding of racing pigeons was banned during the Nazi occupation, but after World War II, the Polish Pigeon Breeders Union was recreated on April 1, 1946 in Kraków.